A Review of Organic and Non-GMO Sprouted Grain Manna Bread

 Whole Grain Bread That Is Rich in Nutrients

-The various varieties of Manna Organics manna bread are high in protein.
-The breads are very low to moderately low in fat, with the nut and seed versions containing a little more fat than the plain grain versions.
+The various varieties of the bread are high in protein.
+They are very low to moderately low in fat.
+The nut and seed versions contain a little more fat than the plain grain versions.
 The whole grains in the breads provide useful vitamins and minerals.
-The fruits, nuts and seeds that are added to some varieties of the bread supply more vitamins and minerals.
+The fruits, nuts, and seeds that are added to some varieties of the bread supply more vitamins and minerals.

-Flax seeds and hemp seeds contain omega-3 fatty acids as well as other beneficial nutrients.
-Omega-3 fatty acids may reduce inflammation, lower the risk of heart disease and reduce the triglyceride level in the blood.
+The flax and hemp seeds in the bread contain omega-3 fatty acids as well as other beneficial nutrients.
+Omega-3 fatty acids may reduce inflammation, lower the risk of heart disease, and reduce the triglyceride level in the blood.

 Manna bread contains a moderate amount of natural sugar.
-The fruit and nut version of Manna Organics manna bread contains a lot of natural sugar, however.
+The fruit and nut version contains a lot of natural sugar, however.
 A buyer might want to save this version for a special treat.

 Possible Benefits of Sprouted Grains

 Sprouting grains does provide the claimed nutritional benefits, but some scientists wonder whether the benefits are large enough to be significant.
-However, researchers say that sprouted grain breads are good for us even if sprouting the grains doesn't significantly increase their health benefits.
-The breads are made from whole grains, are minimally processed and tend to include healthy ingredients and omit less healthy ones.
+Researchers say that sprouted grain breads are good for us even if sprouting the grains doesn't significantly increase their health benefits, however.
+The breads are made from whole grains, are minimally processed, and tend to include healthy ingredients and omit less healthy ones.